Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

-\paragraph{Evaluation metric.} For evaluating our denoising quality, we use standard metrics: \textbf{1) STFT} distance, a spectrogoram-level measure of the denoising error, expressed using base $10^{-3}$ and \textbf{2) SI-SDRi}: the improvement in SI-SDR~\citep{LeRoux2018SDRH}, a scale-invariant estimate of the level distortion in the audio, over using the mixed audio as the prediction.
+\paragraph{Evaluation metric.} For evaluating our denoising quality, we use standard metrics: \textbf{1) STFT} distance (the L2 error between the predicted and ground-truth spectrograms) expressed using base $10^{-3}$ and \textbf{2) SI-SDRi}: the improvement in SI-SDR~\citep{LeRoux2018SDRH}, a scale-invariant estimate of the level distortion in the audio, over using the mixed audio as the prediction.

-\paragraph{Results.} Table~\ref{tab:sep_main} (top) shows spatial audio denoising results on the more challenging EgoCom dataset.
-The unmodified U-Net backbone performs better than the version that lacks vision, establishing that similar to ASD, vision is crucial for better denoising.
-Using pretrained features of TLR~\cite{yang2020telling} or 2.5D-VS~\cite{gao20192} further improves the performance, showing that learning spatial audio-visual features aids denoising.
+\paragraph{Results.} Table~\ref{tab:sep_main} (top) shows spatial audio denoising results on the challenging EgoCom dataset with 0 dB, the most difficult noise level. {See Supp.~for similar results with the other noise levels.} The unchanged U-Net backbone lowers the STFT distance compared to the version that lacks vision, showing that like ASD, vision is crucial for better denoising.
+Using pretrained features of 2.5D-VS~\cite{gao20192} (++), SSR~\citep{sato2022self-supervised}{++} or AV-MAE~\citep{georgescu2022audiovisual} further improves the performance, showing that learning spatial audio-visual features aids denoising.

-Our method outperforms all baselines ($p \leq 0.05$) across both metrics for all noise levels.
-While the improvement over the baselines that do not use self-supervised pretraining emphasizes the utility of learning spatial audio-visual relationships through self-supervision, the performance boost over TLR and 2.5D-VS underlines the strengths of our self-supervised method design---which are consistently realized for both ASD and denoising.
-Further, our improvement margins over the baselines are larger for higher noise levels (0 and 2.5 dB), indicating our features play a bigger role in the more difficult denoising settings.
+Our method outperforms all baselines ($p \leq 0.05$) across both metrics.
+While the improvement over the baselines that do not use self-supervised pretraining emphasizes the utility of learning spatial audio-visual relationships through self-supervision, the {gain} over other pretraining methods underlines the strengths of our self-supervised method design---which are consistently realized for both ASD and denoising.
+Further, our {performance margins} are larger for higher noise levels (0 and 2.5 dB), indicating that our features play a bigger role in the more difficult denoising settings.

 \paragraph{Model analysis.} In Table~\ref{tab:sep_main} (bottom), we ablate our pretraining method.
-Similar to ASD, training our model from scratch on the denoising task leads to a decline in the performance.
+Similar to ASD, training from scratch on the denoising task hurts performance.
 This disentangles the impact of our pretext task design from the model architecture and shows that our pretraining stage helps the backbone with learning better audio-visual features, leading to superior denoising quality.
+Furthermore, pretraining with monaural audio also degrades performance, re-emphasizing that our method is not restricted to learning semantic features{---in contrast to prior work~\cite{georgescu2022audiovisual,huang2022mavil,gong2023contrastive}}.

+See Supp. for additional analysis of the effect of alternate masking choices, multi-level positional embeddings, tasks-specific backbones, and our finetuning strategy on performance.

-\subsection{Qualitative analysis.}
+\subsection{Qualitative analysis}